Marie-Ehnert/prototype-cpp-doc-generator/README.md

-## About the project
+# 📍 About the project
 This repository contains the code for a functional prototype of a documentation generator using large language models.
 This program is part of my Bachelors Thesis to investigate the application of an AI driven documentation framework tailored towards C++ syntax.
 The tool is currently only able to document a single cpp file and not a complete C++ project.

-The original inspiration to create this prototype stems from the `RepoAgent` project on GitHub which is why the concept is heavily inspired by their own built framework!
+> The __original inspiration__ of this prototype stems from the `RepoAgent` project on GitHub which is why the concept is heavily inspired by their own built framework!
 Please checkout their page for a more sophisticated version that documents whole python projects with the power of AI models.

-Link to RepoAgent
+💡 Link to RepoAgent
 * https://github.com/OpenBMB/RepoAgent

-## Concept
+# 🔍 Concept

 The program works as follows, it ...

-* statically __analyzes__ the syntax tree of the given source code
+* statically __analyzes__ the generated syntax tree of the given source code
 * __extracts__ code components and their meta-information based on identifying the correct nodes in the tree
     + components encompass classes, methods and functions
 * uses `DoxyGen` to analyze reference relationships of the individual code components
 * __formats__ a prompt template with the resulting Information for each code component
 * sequentially __sends__ chat completion __API__ __request__ to your local `ollama` models to __generate__ __documentation__
-* __creates__ a markdown documentation file in the folder of the given cpp file
+* __creates__ a markdown documentation file in the folder of the given cpp file in the english language

+###  ⛔️ Known Limitations

+Certain C++ language features are not yet supported during static analysis hence some features might not be documented well or not at all!

+__Please check the generated docs to solve potential errors, hallucinations of the model or add missing components!__

+Unsupported language Features:
+- multiple inheritance
+- generic field declarations of class attributes
+- template declarations of any components
+- ...

+The __quality__ of the output relies heavily on the used large language model.
+The chosen model also dictates the __maximum amount__ of tokens that are able to be processed at a given time!

+If the prompt of the code component contains too many tokens, then __it won't be able to generate documentation content__.
+So this also means that really long source code chunks are likelier to fail to be documented since the code content is contained inside of the prompt.

-## Usage
+# 🔨 Usage

 > Important Note:
 > this  program requires the script language `python` and the package manager `pip` to be installed on your machine!